Project-MONAI/research-contributions/SkullRec/README.md

  * Split Training and Test Set
  Except the 21 corrupted files in MUG500+ dataset

+* Alternatively, you can directly download the training-ready datasets from [here]()

 ### Train a CNN using MONAI